-If this indicator remains illuminated, the Engine Protection System engages to initiate an automatic engine shutdown sequence.
+This vehicle is equipped with two coolant level sensors.
+If the coolant level drops sufficiently to activate the second sensor, the Engine Protection System engages to initiate an automatic engine shutdown sequence.

 Low Oil Indicator (Red)

 If the Low Oil alarm continues and the indicator lamp remains illuminated, DO NOT OPERATE THE VEHICLE.